-Coronavirus: India records biggest single-day rise with 14,516 new cases, tally at 3.95 lakh
+Coronavirus: India records biggest single-day rise with 14,516 new cases, tally over 3.95 lakh

 The WHO warned that the Covid-19 pandemic was in a ‘new and dangerous’ phase.

-Delhi had its largest 24-hour rise in novel coronavirus cases on Friday, with 3,137 new patients, taking its total to 53,116.
-The lieutenant governor on Friday also made five-day institutional quarantine mandatory for all coronavirus patients in the Capital, which the ruling Aam Aadmi Party has heavily opposed.
+Delhi Lieutenant Governor Anil Baijal on Friday made five-day institutional quarantine mandatory for all coronavirus patients in the Capital, which the ruling Aam Aadmi Party has heavily opposed.

+Meanwhile, the World Health Organization warned that the pandemic is accelerating.
+“The world is in a new and dangerous phase,” Director General Tedros Adhanom Ghebreyesus told a virtual briefing.

 Globally, the coronavirus has infected 86.39 lakh people so far, and more than 4.5 lakh people have died of it, according to the Johns Hopkins University.